 - University-driven social media accounts should be easily identifiable as an official channel of the university.
 Including this identification in the “About” section, using the university logo when applicable, and including links to the university’s websites will help convey this image.

 - University Communications has developed a Social Media Directory – a central directory of official Georgia College social media pages.
 This directory is for internal and external use, to assist in collaboration among university units and to direct our audiences to university-affiliated social media accounts.
-To view a listing, go to gcsu.edu/social.
+See more on our Social Media Directory.
 Please contact University Communications if you would like to be added to the directory.

 - One positive thing about social media is that followers can give you feedback about your brand providing you insight on how to improve your approach.
 Listen to feedback and make adjustments as necessary.